SELinuxProject/selinux/README.md

 Minimum Supported Kernel Version
 --------------------------------
-Linux v3.0 (for /sys/fs/selinux mount point directory)
+Linux v3.0 (for /sys/fs/selinux mount point directory) for libselinux and anything that uses libselinux to access selinuxfs.

+Note that the policy build toolchain (e.g. libsepol, checkpolicy, checkmodule, secilc, semodule_package/expand/link) does not link with libselinux or have any other runtime dependencies on a particular Linux kernel version.
+The policy build toolchain has in the past successfully been built and run on non-Linux platforms as well (e.g. macOS), although this is not officially supported.

 Minimum Supported Policy Version
 --------------------------------
 Kernel policy version 24 (boundary) for the SELinux and Xen targets.
-Support for this policy version first shipped in Linux v2.6.28 and Xen 4.0.0. libsepol dropped support for kernel policy versions older than 24 starting with libsepol 3.12.
+Support for this policy version first shipped in libsepol 2.0.34 (userspace release 20090403), Linux v2.6.28, and Xen 4.0.0. libsepol dropped support for kernel policy versions older than 24 starting with libsepol 3.12.

 Modular policy version 10 (boundary alias).
-Support for this modular policy version first shipped in libsepol 2.0.35. libsepol dropped support for modular policies older than 10 starting with libsepol 3.12
+Support for this modular policy version first shipped in libsepol 2.0.35 (userspace release 20090403). libsepol dropped support for modular policies older than 10 starting with libsepol 3.12

 Installation
 ------------